bonfire-networks/bonfire-app/docs/HACKING.md

 - Dependencies:
   - Recent versions of Docker & [docker-compose](https://docs.docker.com/compose/install/)

-- Set an environment variable to indicate your choice: `export WITH_DOCKER=total`
+- Make sure you've set the environment variable to indicate your choice: `export WITH_DOCKER=total`

 - Make sure you've edited your .env file (see above) before getting started and proceed to Hello world!